 - 1. Insert the hearing aid as usual - 2.
-Tuck the sports lock in the bottom of the concha.
+Tuck the sports lock into the bottom part of the indentation above your earlobe.

 NOTE: Sport locks may become stiff, brittle, or discolored over time.
 Contact your hearing care professional for a replacement.